Empirical Bayes Estimation in Heterogeneous Coefficient Panel Models: Identification

 The restriction on $\K_{(\sigma^2,\rho)}$ implies that $\rho_i$ is bounded away from $\{-1,1\}$ and that $\sigma_i^2$ is bounded away from $0$ and infinity.
 The condition $T \ge 3$ is not only sufficient but also necessary for the identification of the three-dimensional parameter $\theta_i$.
-The variance parameters are identified from the covariance structure after purging the fixed effect $a_i$ via first-differencing $Y_i$.
+The variance parameters are identified from the covariance structure after purging the fixed effect $a_i$ by first-differencing $Y_i$ via a suitably chosen $\Q$.
 Finally, the compact support for $\delta_i$ ensures that $Y_i$ has non-degenerate and bounded covariance matrices across all $\delta_i$; in particular, this condition rules out unit root processes.

-We conclude this subsection by illustrating the choice of $(\xmat,\Q)$ for Assumption~\ref{asm:id-conditions} in this example.
-For simplicity, consider $T = 3$.
+Our choice of $\Q$ can be illustrated with $T=3$.
 Let $\xmat$ be the column vector of ones whose rank is $1$.
 Set $\Q$ equal to the first-difference matrix:

 This choice of $\Q$ yields

 Since $\rho = 1 + 2\mathcal{V}_{21}/\mathcal{V}_{11}$ and $\sigma^2 = \mathcal{V}_{11} + \mathcal{V}_{21}$, there exists a one-to-one relationship between $\mathcal{V}$ and $\delta$, which ensures that $\delta$ is identified from $\Q' P(\delta)P(\delta)'\Q$.